RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

   <figcaption>Blank Detailed View</figcaption>
 </figure>

-What you are seeing are the Emulationstation defaults.
-We haven't yet told Emulationstation how we want anything to look, so for now it's just raw data with very very basic styling.
+What you are seeing are the EmulationStation defaults.
+We haven't yet told EmulationStation how we want anything to look, so for now it's just raw data with very very basic styling.
 It's our job as Themers to change that.

 ### System View